Modeling the Marked Spectrum of Matter and Biased Tracers in Real- and Redshift-Space: Application to Massive Neutrino Cosmologies

 Fig.\,\ref{fig: model_comparison_matter_Mnu} compares theory and data for the marked power spectrum of CDM + baryons in real- and redshift-space, plotting the ratio of spectra with $M_\nu = 0.1\,\mathrm{eV}$ to those in the massless case.
 We assume EdS kernels in all cases, \textit{viz.} the above discussion, but fully include the effect of neutrinos in the linear power spectra from \texttt{CLASS}.
 Additionally, the two sets of simulations use the same initial phases of the density field, thus we are less susceptible to noise.
 Notably, the principal effect of massive neutrinos is to impart a few percent suppression in power which increases towards small-scales, as well as a slight modification to the oscillatory BAO feature; the functional form of this effect is well modeled by all variants of the theory, though the amplitude ratio is underestimated by the linear theories.
 With suitably chosen counterterms, the EFT model provides a reasonable fit to the marked power spectrum ratio up to $k\approx 0.2\hMpc$ in both real- and redshift-space, indeed, it significantly outperforms the reorganized linear theory even at $k\sim 0.01\hMpc$.
 Whilst this may seem paradoxical, since the one-loop EFT and reorganized linear theories agree by construction at low-$k$, this is due to one-loop contributions which are non-negligible even at $k\sim 10^{-2}\hMpc$, and we find good agreement between the theories by $k\sim 10^{-3}\hMpc$.
-Though EFT is thus shown to be a good model for the marked spectrum ratio, we caution that this does not imply accuracy for the individual spectra; rather we find that the theory performs similarly in massive and massless neutrino cosmologies, still with a large-scale error due to higher-loop contributions.
+Though EFT is thus shown to be a good model for the marked spectrum ratio, we caution that this does not imply accuracy for the individual spectra; rather we find that the theory performs similarly in massive and massless neutrino cosmologies, still with a large-scale error due to higher-loop contributions. \resub{Whether our model for marked spectra in the presence of massive neutrinos allows tighter constraints to be placed on cosmological parameters is uncertain, and we defer consideration to future work.}